Streetcars in New Orleans: Preserved streetcars

 453: The last of the 25 Brill semi-convertible cars.
 It was on display at the French Market and later at the Mint, but exposure to the weather caused its deterioration.
 It is known in posed pictures as the Streetcar Named Desire, although there is no evidence that this class of streetcar ever ran on the Desire line.
 It is currently stored inoperative at Carrollton Station, but it could be restored for operation.

 919 and 924: These two Perley Thomas cars, originally twins to the 35 900-series cars running on the St. Charles line, were sold in 1964 when the Canal line was discontinued.
 They were bought back by RTA in 1985 and refurbished for service on the Riverfront line, beginning August 14, 1988.
 They were given Riverfront car numbers 451 and 450, respectively.
 They were again retired in 1997 when the Riverfront line was re-equipped with new cars 457-463.
 They are currently stored inoperative at Carrollton Station, but they could be restored for operation.

 957: When the Canal line was discontinued in 1964, this car was sold to the Trinity Valley Railroad Club in Weatherford, Texas, west of Fort Worth.
-Then it was sold to the Spaghetti Warehouse Company, then to McKinney Avenue Transit Authority in Dallas, Texas, and finally it was purchased by New Orleans RTA in 1986.
+Then it was sold to the Spaghetti Warehouse Company, then to the McKinney Avenue Transit Authority in Dallas, Texas, and finally it was purchased by New Orleans RTA in 1986.
 It was stored until 1997, when it was rebuilt with a wheelchair lift and modern controls, becoming the first of the new 457-463 series cars for the re-equipment of the Riverfront line.